Mechanical Engineering at Birmingham

-- 94% of our graduates are in full-time work, or further study, six-months after graduation (Destination of Leavers from Higher Education 2014/15)
+- 93% of our students are in graduate employment, or further study, six months after studying with us (Destination of Leavers from Higher Education 2015/16)

 Excellent career prospects

-Our graduates are sought after by engineering, automotive, petrochemical and aerospace industries; typically earning in the range of £22,000–£31,000 p.a. six months after graduating.
+Our graduates are sought after by engineering, automotive, petrochemical and aerospace industries; typically earning in the range of £25,000–£29,000 p.a. six months after graduating (source UNISTATS).
 Equally your problem-solving and analytical skills could be directed towards a career in finance, law, teaching or research.